-I was really smitten with those luxurious aqua tweed drapes, but because they didn't suit the bedroom I didn't think twice about them.
-Huddled over my Mom's tiny tablet, we clicked over to U-Fab.
-I was positively giddy when I found not only a bevy of gorgeous tweeds (Hubs would like me to say a "gaggle of gorgeous tweeds), but also what looked like the perfect shade of green for the bedroom - shot with teal, like it was made for me!
-I immediately ordered a bunch of samples, trying not to swoon at my $15 bill (one reason I've stuck to buying fabric locally for so long).
-The folks at U-Fab were so sweet, and generously sent over some freebie samples, which was a lot of fun.
-What is it about getting something free that makes people so happy?
+I was really smitten with those luxurious aqua tweed drapes, but because they didn’t suit the bedroom I didn’t think twice about them.
+Huddled over my Mom’s tiny tablet, we clicked over to U-Fab.
+I was positively giddy when I found not only a bevy of gorgeous tweeds, but also what looked like the perfect shade of green for the bedroom – shot with aqua, like it was made for me!
+I immediately ordered a bunch of samples:

 “Elephant” was too dark, but the silvery, creamy “Cloud” looked SO good, especially with the bed skirt and the off-white background of the posters.
 It definitely harkened back to the townhouse, where creamy sheers and mushroom-hued silk curtains were de rigeur.
 In the end, the green “Peacock” was too perfect to ignore.
 In the office, there were no other contenders because the Dapp Aqua (which YHL used) looked amazing.